giri-10/Employee-Management-System/README.md

 ### Dependencies
 - Frontend dependencies are managed using npm and listed in the `package.json` file.
 - Backend dependencies are managed using Maven and listed in the `pom.xml` file.

-### License
-This project is licensed under the [MIT License](LICENSE).

-### Acknowledgments
-- This project was created as a learning exercise and may serve as a starting point for building more complex applications.